 The best way to stay tax compliant is to report your crypto taxes accurately.

-If you’ve been wondering is Koinly a Compound tax calculator tool, the answer is, yes!
+If you’ve been wondering if is Koinly a Compound tax calculator tool, the answer is, yes!
 Not only can Koinly import Compound transaction history, but Koinly can also calculate your Compound taxes in a format that makes sense for your country’s tax office.
 As a Compound tax calculator, Koinly is able to do a bunch of impressive tasks that save you time and can even save you from paying too much taxes.

 The information on this website is for general information only.
 It should not be taken as constituting professional advice from Koinly.
-Koinly is not a financial adviser or registered tax agent.
-You should consider seeking independent legal, financial, taxation, or other advice to check how the website information relates to your unique circumstances.
+Koinly is not a financial adviser.
+You should consider seeking independent legal, financial, taxation or other advice to check how the website information relates to your unique circumstances.
 Koinly is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.